Endgegner/RimWorld-Mod-Spartan-Foundry-Deutsch-German/README.md

 - Contributions are more as welcome.
 Make RimWorld a better place!

 When the code or content is based on different mods and their templates, please explicitly ask these authors for their allowance.

-Credits are always given in SteamWorkshop and in about.xml